-The Sandhill Outdoor Skills Center is an outdoor training center offering programs on a variety of wildlife-related educational and recreational activities.
+The Sandhill Outdoor Skills Center is an outdoor training center offering programs on various wildlife-related educational and recreational activities.
 The center, located in the spacious 9,150-acre Sandhill Wildlife Area, provides a variety of wildlife-related educational ventures.
-Outdoor programs are enhanced by a shooting range, trails, orienteering course and opportunities for supervised hunting and trapping experience.
+Outdoor programs are enhanced by a shooting range, trails, an orienteering course and opportunities for supervised hunting and trapping experience.
 Please see the link below to view the list of educational programs and workshops.

 The Sandhill Wildlife Area offers many recreational opportunities.

-- The Trumpeter Trail is a seasonal route that provides vehicular access inside Sandhill during the general time period of May through October.
+- The Trumpeter Trail is a seasonal route that provides vehicular access inside Sandhill during the general period of May through October.
 Please call the Sandhill Office at 715-884-2437 for current information.

 - Education programs;